 I bite into an apple and turn back toward Jint.
 She sits down on the corner of the bed and tries to hide her envy of my snack.
 I toss her one of the extra apples.

 Jint catches it with one hand without taking her eyes off me.
-She smiles at me, holds up the fruit in thanks, and then takes a bite.
-“Mph, this is really good!”
+She smiles at me, holds up the fruit in thanks, and takes a bite.
+“Mph, this is really good.”
 She wipes the juice off her chin with her thumb and sucks on it.
 “I hear this is pretty much the real thing.”

 “Franchise options are available.
 Says so on the bag.
 So, Just Jint, I didn’t realize I was cool enough to show up on Echelon’s radar.”